Are You Looking For Employment?

 A Special Link for a Little Extra Encouragement

-Wonder What God’s Ad Would Look Like if He Published One?
+What God’s Resume Might Look Like If He Published One?

 God’s is looking for workers?
 Are you ready to find employment?
 These are the requirements.

-- Prerequisites- A strong belief that Jesus died for our sins rose again, and will come back to get us one day as He promised.
+- Prerequisites- A firm belief that Jesus died for our sins rose again and will come back to get us one day as He promised.

 - Targeted Location- No assigned areas, feel free to go wherever God leads you.